Ailerios/hecomp-hka-projwork/README.md

 ### Tests
 500 cycles with 2 operations per cycle with the same encrypted object.
 Exception is squaring, where only 1 operation per cycle is performed.
 New cycle means new encryption of fresh data.
 More operations per cycle resulted in overflows and negative results.

+A deviation was only measurable with HElayers, Pyfhel and SEAL-Python had a deviation of 0.0 when the right parameters were applied.

 Average execution time is specified in milliseconds and rounded to 6 decimals.

 #### Test 1